newslynx/fig-py/readme.md

-pyinit
+fig-py
 ======
-`pyinit` is a command line tool for generating skeletons of python packages from a directory of `jinja` templates.
+`fig-py` is a command line tool for generating skeletons of python packages from a directory of `jinja` templates.

 The interface is easy:

 ```
-pyinit -p my-new-project -g my-github-user-name
+fig -p my-new-project -g my-github-user-name
 ```

 This will initialize a highly-opinionated github repository, with your command line args inserted in relevant places throughout the following directory tree: